How to make a planning application

 - the need for any other permissions that you may need such as a building warrant or roads construction consent

 *Please note that any comments that we give you at this point will only be advisory.
-Your proposal can only be properly assessed and a formal decision made on it after your application is submitted, full consultation has taken place and the public are given the opportunity to comment on the application.
+Your proposal can only be properly assessed and a formal decision made on it after your application is submitted, full consultation has taken place and the public is given the opportunity to comment on the application.
+Your application may require to be decided by a committee, depending on the nature and scale of the proposal.

 If you then submit an application, please remember to tick the box that asks if you have had any pre-application discussions on the proposal and add the name of the officer involved.

 Planning application forms

 For planning and other application forms including advertisement consent and listed building consent, please see How to make a planning application.

 There is a list of local and statutory development plans that may be helpful when starting your application process.
 Please see our development plans.